-June 2024
+June 2025

-French:

-French/French and Beginner's Italian/Philosophy and French/French and Linguistics/French and Arabic
+French: French and Spanish/English and French/Philosophy and French/French and Linguistics

 The French Tutors are delighted that you have been offered a place to read Modern Languages at St Hilda's, and we look forward to welcoming you in October.
-Please find enclosed the syllabus for the first-year course (the three-term Prelim) in French for which you will sit exams in Trinity (i.e. summer) Term 2025.
+Please find enclosed the syllabus for the first-year course (the three-term Prelim) in French for which you will sit exams in Trinity (i.e. summer) Term 2026.
 As you will see, the course requires you to study a substantial number of prescribed literary texts from the time you start in Michaelmas Term.